edgelesssys/marblerun.sh/content/docs/reference/cli.md

 ## Command `status`

-Checks on the current status of the coordinator.
+Checks on the current status of the Coordinator.

 **Usage**